 This ain’t your grandma’s cheese and crackers!
 Give your holiday party the kick in the pants it needs with these Cranberry Horseradish Brie Bites.
 They’re the best gluten free appetizer of all time, perfect for your holiday parties and get-togethers.
-Gluten free crackers are topped with creamy brie cheese, zesty and sweet cranberry horseradish, crumbled pecans, a little thyme and lemon zest.
-Best of all, they take just a few minutes to make, so you won’t miss any time with your guests.

 This recipe was made in partnership with family owned Silver Spring Foods, the world’s largest horseradish grower and processor.